yngtdd/hyperspace/docs/source/gbm_example.rst

 We will be using the Boston Housing Dataset as it is small and readily available through Scikit-Learn.
 This dataset consists of 506 samples and 13 attributes, some numeric, some categorical.
 The label is the median home value for these various Boston houses.
-Thus we are looking at a regression problem.
+Thus, we are looking at a regression problem.

 Gradient boosted regression trees have separate hyperparameters.
 For this